 Exercise increases bone density.

 As we grow old, bones naturally begin to break down.
 The good news?
 Regular physical activity slows this process down.
-In fact, studies show that women over 65 years old who participate in regular aerobic exercises like walking or swimming gain an average of 1% bone mineralization per year, while those who aren’t active only see 0.5%.
-That means if you start working out now, you could potentially increase your bone density by 10-20 percent later in life.
+Studies show that women over 65 who participate in regular aerobic exercises like walking or swimming gain an average of 1% bone mineralization per year, while those who aren’t active only see 0.5%.
+If you start working out now, you could increase your bone density by 10-20 percent later in life.

 Exercise keeps your brain young.